fin-8/github-latex-builder/ROADMAP.rst

 selectable by the user.
 Furthermore, the user should be able to configure primary targets (pdf files, etc.) and secondary targets (logfiles).

+Working!
+The user may configure stuff in ``config.yml``.
+But now there's documentation of configurable options missing. coming soon...

 User Interface
 --------------